andersbekkevard/librarium-app/docs/failed-tests.md

 ### For BookService Issues:
 1. **Issue #1**: The test expectation should be updated.
 The current implementation correctly needs book data for state-specific operations, so calling `getBook` is appropriate even when `currentState` is provided.

+### For Skipped Provider Tests:
+1. **Keep them skipped**: The provider tests add minimal value since the core business logic is thoroughly tested in the service layer
+2. **Focus on integration tests**: Consider adding end-to-end tests for critical user flows instead
+3. **Clean up**: Remove the TODO comments and add proper documentation explaining why these tests are skipped